RAJUSKANDPAL/WEEK-8/README.md

 # WEEK-8
-🔬 VPN Setup & R&D Guides 🔐

-This repository contains in-depth documentation for network configuration.
-Dive into our step-by-step guide for setting up a Point-to-Site (P2S) VPN 💻🔗🌐, perfect for individual remote connections.
-You'll also find a comprehensive R&D document on establishing a Site-to-Site (S2S) VPN 🏢🔗🏢 specifically within a Hyper-V virtualized environment.

-Option 2 (More Descriptive)
 📚 R&D on VPN Configurations 🛡️
 Welcome!
 This repository is dedicated to providing detailed research and practical guides for implementing secure VPN solutions.